analythium/openfaas-rstats-templates/README.md

 - Ubuntu-based `rocker/r-ubuntu` Docker image from the [rocker](https://github.com/rocker-org/rocker/tree/master/r-ubuntu) project for long term support (uses [RSPM](https://packagemanager.rstudio.com/client/) binaries),
 - Alpine-based `rhub/r-minimal` Docker image the [r-hub](https://github.com/r-hub/r-minimal) project for smallest image sizes.

+See the [Rocker](https://journal.r-project.org/archive/2017/RJ-2017-065/RJ-2017-065.pdf) and the [Rockerverse](https://journal.r-project.org/archive/2020/RJ-2020-007/RJ-2020-007.pdf) papers in the R Journal about the current state of the art regarding the use of container technology in R.

 ### Watchdog type

 - The [watchdog](https://github.com/openfaas/faas/tree/master/watchdog) is a tiny Golang webserver that marshals an HTTP request accepted on the API Gateway and to invoke your chosen application.
 This is the init process for your container.
 The classic watchdog passes in the HTTP request via STDIN and reads a HTTP response via STDOUT.